 - Too much of a natural supplement that contains the thyroid hormone

 If you're on medications like steroids, dopamine, or opioid painkillers (like morphine), you could get a lower-than-normal reading.
 Taking biotin (B vitamin supplements) also can falsely give lower TSH levels.

 The TSH test usually isn’t the only one used to diagnose thyroid disorders.
 Other tests, like the free T3, the free T4, the reverse T3, and the anti-TPO antibody, are often used too when determining whether you need thyroid treatment or not.

 Treatment for an underactive thyroid usually involves taking a synthetic thyroid hormone by pill daily.
 This medication will get your hormone levels back to normal, and you may begin to feel less tired and lose weight.

 To make sure you're getting the right dosage of medication, your doctor will check your TSH levels after 2 or 3 months.
-Once she is sure you are on the correct dosage, she will continue to check your TSH level each year to see whether it is normal.
+Once they are sure you are on the correct dosage, they will continue to check your TSH level each year to see whether it is normal.